-Description The subjects comprise a GROUND FLOOR FLAT within a three storey section of a converted former mill building.
-Accommodation Ground Floor: Hallway, Lounge with Kitchen off, One Bedroom and Bathroom.
-Gross Internal Floor Area (m2) Approximately 50m 2 .
-Neighbourhood and Location The property is contained within a converted former mill building, in an established residential area of Dunblane.
-Local amenities are close at hand.
-The development is bounded by the Allan Water River.
-Age Approximately 150-200 years old.
-Weather It was overcast and dry, following generally mixed weather conditions.
-Chimney Stacks There are no chimney stacks.
+Description The property is a purpose built ground floor flat in a two storey and attic block of eight units.
+Accommodation Ground Floor: Hallway, Lounge, Bedroom, Kitchen and Bathroom.
+Gross Internal Floor Area (m2) Approximately 45m 2 .
+Neighbourhood and Location The property is situated within an established residential area of comparable style properties in the small hamlet of Ashfield, which is situated a short distance from the outskirts of Dunblane.
+There is a main railway line close to the subjects.
+Age Approximately 125 years old.
+Weather It was overcast with rain showers, following generally mixed weather conditions.
+Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
+There are chimney stacks are of pointed stone construction.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.

-The roof is of traditional pitched design and clad externally in slate although I was only able to examine the slaterwork from ground level.
-No access to any roof space areas.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+The roof is pitched and slated whilst there are flat felt/ bitumen clad dormers at the attic level.
+There is no access to any roof spaces as there is another property above.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.

-Gutters and downpipes are of traditional cast iron materials.
+The rainwater fittings are a mix of cast iron and PVC materials.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main external walls are of traditional solid stone construction with a pointed external finish.
-There are some climbing plants on the external walls.
+The walls are of solid stone construction, externally pointed.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of timber casement design with double glazed panes, and there is a timber entrance door into the flat.
+The windows are of a double glazed UPVC type.
+The main access door is of a timber single glazed design whilst the soffits and fascias are formed in timber.
 External Decorations Visually inspected.
-Painted finishes have been applied to external joinery and cast iron rainwater fittings.
+The external timbers and cast rainwater fittings are painted.
 Conservatories and Porches There are no conservatories or porches.
 Communal Areas Circulation areas visually inspected.
-The main external building fabric is presumed to be a communal responsibility and will include items such are roof claddings, rainwater fittings, external masonry and elements of external joinery around the common close, doorways etc. There is a common close and stairwell leading to the individual flats within this particular portion of the building and there is also a communal swimming pool facility and sauna within the development.
-Car parking is available adjacent to the building with landscaped areas noted around the development.
-Garages and Permanent Outbuildings There are no garages or permanent outbuildings.
+The main external building fabric is presumed to be a communal responsibility and will include items such as roof claddings, rainwater fittings, external masonry and external joinery.
+Garages and Permanent Outbuildings None of any significant value.
+Outside Areas and Boundaries Visually inspected.
+There are areas of private and communal garden ground.
+The exact extent can be verified by reference to title documentation.

-Minus III. in an esta d Outside Areas and Boundaries Visually inspected.
-As stated, communal areas of ground surround the block and the site is bounded in part by the Allan Water River.
-There are a number of retaining wall features within the grounds, together with some integral former bin stores.
 Ceilings Visually inspected from floor level.
-Ceilings are generally of plasterboard materials with some artex/textured finishes.
+The ceilings are likely to be formed in lath and plaster.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are finished in plasterboard.
+The internal walls are partly of lath and plaster construction, partly of plasterboard construction and partly plastered on the hard.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
-Fitted floor coverings were present throughout.
-No access gained to sub-floor areas.
+The floors are of suspended timber construction.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal skirtings, facings etc. are of timber materials whilst internal doors are generally of timber panel design or timber and glazed.
-The kitchen has a range of fitted floor and wall mounted units.
-Chimney Breasts and Fireplaces There are no chimney breasts/fireplaces.
-Internal Decorations Visually inspected.
+The internal doors consist of a timber panel type.
+The kitchen is fitted with a range of base and wall mounted units with compatible worktops.